Lacrymology/states/etherpad/doc/index.rst

 Etherpad
 ========

+..
+TODO: IMPROVE INTRO

 A really-real time collaborative word processor for the web

-Contents:

 .. toctree::
     :glob: